Víctor Manuel Aguado

-Víctor Manuel Aguado Malvido (born 1 April 1960) is Mexican former football player and manager.
+Víctor Manuel Aguado Malvido (born 1 April 1960) is a Mexican former football player and manager.

 Playing career

 In 1987, Aguado signed for Mexican side Leones Negros, helping them win the 1990–91 Copa México, their only major trophy.

 Managerial career

 In 2003, he was appointed manager of Guatemala.
 In 2006, he was appointed manager of América in the Mexican top flight.